- Books, Literature, and Writing»

-- Now, what exactly is the "balance of nature" value of a slug?
+Now, what exactly is the "balance of nature" value of a slug?
 There isn't one.
-They live merely to make our lives miserable by eating our leaves and plants, then leaving nasty, ugly, slimy little trails behind to flaunt their existence.
+They live merely to make our lives miserable by eating our leaves and plants and leaving nasty, ugly, slimy little trails behind to flaunt their existence.
 As you are dropping him into the bottle, pinch him a few times so that he will recognize your superiority.
 Then, say the following poem I have written just for the occasion:

 - Who's gonna cry when I kill this slug?

 - Don't care what you say, no one likes this bug.